MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/cognitive-services.md

 npm install azure-cognitiveservices-customsearch
 ```

-[Learn more](/azure/cognitive-services/bing-custom-search/) about the Bing Custom Search service and get started with querying your custom search from your apps with the [Custom Search API Node.js quickstart](/azure/cognitive-services/bing-custom-search/call-endpoint-nodejs).
+[Learn more](/azure/cognitive-services/bing-custom-search/) about the Bing Custom Search service and get started with querying your custom search from your apps with the [Custom Search API JavaScript quickstart](/azure/cognitive-services/bing-custom-search/call-endpoint-nodejs).

 ### Video search